COVID-HLA/ASHI2021Workshop/README.md

 Once R is installed, install Rstudio in your local environment using the instructions for your variety of linux, macOS or Windows [here](https://www.rstudio.com/products/rstudio/download/#download).

-Once Rstudio is installed, open Rstudio (by double clicking the icon) and install BIGDAWG in the Rstudio environment by going to the Tools pulldown menu, selecting "Install Packages ...", selecting "Repository (CRAN)" in the "Install from:" menu, enter "BIGDAWG" in the "Packages (separate multiple with space or comma): menu, and click the "**Install**" button.
+Once Rstudio has been installed, open Rstudio (by double clicking the icon) and install BIGDAWG in the Rstudio environment by doing the following:
+- Go to the Tools pulldown menu, and select "Install Packages ...".
+- In the popup window, select "Repository (CRAN)" in the "Install from:" menu, and enter "BIGDAWG" in the "Packages (separate multiple with space or comma): menu.
+- Click the "**Install**" button.

+Installing BIGDAWG will automatically install all of the other R packages that BIGDAWG requires.
+This may take a few minutes, and may generate a lot of text in your Rstudio console.